| Reference Code | EUG2_T6_3_0138 |

 | Host Institution | UiT - UiT – The Arctic University of Norway |

 | Description | EUGLOH invites expressions of interest from qualified early-career scholars and postdoctoral researchers to contribute to the forthcoming Open Access Manual for Culturally Sensitive Outreach and Engagement Strategies in Global Health.
 This manual will serve as both a scholarly and practical resource, combining theoretical insights with applied methodologies, tools, and case studies addressing health engagement with migrant, minority, and marginalized communities.
 Recent systematic reviews and agency assessments indicate a surge in participatory and community-engagement activity for migrant and minority health. but they also document major heterogeneity in practice, weak translation of methods into trainer-ready curricula, and sparse standardized evaluation metrics.
 This manual directly responds to those deficits by providing (i) reproducible co-creation protocols and templates, (ii) a competency-based Training-of-Trainers curriculum adapted for marginalized and multilingual populations, (iii) a mixed-methods M&E package for equity outcomes, and (iv) comparative, university-anchored case studies that enable cross-site synthesis and pedagogical uptake.
 The manual will be developed collaboratively through a design sprint and co-creation process involving experts from across EUGLOH’s nine partner universities and affiliated networks.
 Selected contributors will participate in interdisciplinary writing teams focusing on conceptual, methodological, and applied sections of the volume.
-The design sprint and collaborative writing workshop will take place online on 15 - 16 December, 2025, with writing and revisions to take place over the spring semester. |
+The design sprint and collaborative writing workshop will take place online on 15 - 16 December, 2025 (tentative - see schedule below), with writing and revisions to take place over the spring semester.
+Participants will also meet for a hybrid (online/in person) event in January - exact dates are yet to be confirmed.
+In order to participate in person, we ask you to inquire about unused mobility funds for physical participation with your local EUGLOH team! |

 | Period | 15 Dec 2025 — 1 May 2026 |